camshaft/bolero/book/src/features/private-testing.md

-# Unit/Property Testing
+# Private Testing

-`bolero` also supports tests inside of the project
+`bolero` also supports running tests inside of a project.
+This is useful for testing private interfaces and implementations.

 ```rust
 #[test]